Overview of configuration options

 Guidelines for specifying config IDs

-You can specify controls in the control_config
+You can specify CIS controls in the control_config

-hash by referencing
+hash by

-underscores.
+characters and underscores.
 Normalized control numbers are always prefixed with a

 c